A. Goliath challenges Israel.

 a.
 When the Philistine arose and came and drew near to meet David, that David hastened and ran toward the army to meet the Philistine: What a scene!
 Goliath, enraged at David's boldness, drew near to quickly kill David.
 David didn't run away.
 He didn't hide.
 He didn't panic.
 He didn't drop to his knees and pray.
 Instead, David hastened and ran . . . to meet the Philistine.

-ii.
+i.
 Many Christians struggle at this very point.
 Is God supposed to do it or am I supposed to do it?
-The answer is, “Yes!”
+The answer is, "Yes!"
 God does it and we do it.
-Trust God, rely on Him, and then get to work and work as hard as you can!
-That is how we see the work of God accomplished.
+Trust God, rely on Him, and then get to work and work as hard as you can - run right at the enemy.
+That is how the work of God is done.

 b.
-He slung it and struck the Philistine in his forehead, so that the stone sank into his forehead, and he fell on his face: David had the calm hand and careful aim of someone who is really trusting in God.
-He used the sling - which was a leather strap with a pouch in the middle - to hurl a stone, killing Goliath.
+He slung it and struck the Philistine in his forehead, so that the stone sank into his forehead, and he fell on his face: David had the calm hand and careful aim of someone who really trusted God.
+He used the sling - a leather strap with a pouch in the middle - to hurl a stone, killing Goliath.

 i.
-It’s easy to see where this battle was won: out with the sheep of David’s father.
-In those lonely hours alone with the lambs, David would talk to God and take a lot of target practice with his sling.
-Now his communion with the Lord and his skill with the sling are both used by God!
-“In the use of the sling it requires much practice to hit the mark; but when once this dexterity is acquired, the sling is nearly as fatal as the musket or bow.”
+This battle was won out with the sheep.
+In those lonely hours alone with the lambs, David talked to God and took a lot of target practice with his sling.
+Now his communion with the Lord and his skill with the sling are both used by God.
+"In the use of the sling it requires much practice to hit the mark; but when once this dexterity is acquired, the sling is nearly as fatal as the musket or bow."
 (Clarke)

 ii.
 Everyone else thought, "Goliath is so big, I can't beat him."
 David thought, "Goliath is so big, I can't miss him."
 "A man of less faith might have been too nervous to take the proper aim."
 (Balikie)

 c.
-The stone sank into his forehead, and he fell on his face: Just as the Philistine god Dagon had fallen on his face before the Lord (1 Samuel 5:2-5), so now the worshipper of Dagon falls on his face, being struck in the forehead.
+The stone sank into his forehead, and he fell on his face: Just as the Philistine god Dagon fell on his face before the Lord (1 Samuel 5:2-5), so now the worshipper of Dagon falls on his face.

 4. (50-54) David beheads Goliath and Israel romps over the Philistines.